markmartorilopez/ASVZ_Database_SQL/README.md

 - An event references to one room with its own resources and the rooms belong to one building.

 ![Alt text9](figures/ASVZ.png)
-## DESCRIBE THE TABLES AND COLUMNS
+## Describes the tables and columns.
 ![Alt text](figures/table.png)

-- Check file "columns_description.pdf" for further information about the specific characterstics of each column.
+- Check "columns_description.pdf" for further information about the specific characterstics of each column.
 However, it is stated in the following code commands.
-## CREATE TABLES
+## Create tables
-- Start from leaves since they have no foreign keys to other tables.
-- Recommendation: Start creating from leaves to main node.
+- Recommendation: Start with tables without foreign keys.